Concluding Thoughts about Agile Implementation in Your Organization

 Compensating the technical debt

-However, avoiding the theoretical debate, I will focus on the practical issues of quality management while implementing and following Agile.
-The foremost challenge for assuring quality in Agile is the ever-rising technical debt that needs to be controlled.
+However, to avoid the theoretical debate, I will focus on the practical issues of quality management while implementing and following Agile.
+The foremost challenge for assuring quality in Agile is the ever-rising technical debt that has to be controlled.

 Technical debt is modestly the defects backlog accumulating with every iteration.
-For experienced Agile practitioners, this might be an unadventurous definition but I have taken it for the simplicity at this point.
-In real, technical debt means much more than this and demands little more adventure to be dealt with.
+For experienced Agile practitioners, this might be an unadventurous definition but I have taken it to make it simple at this point.
+In reality, technical debt means much more than this and demands little more adventure to be dealt with.

-Agile advises to prioritize these issues according to their impact and effort required and fix it in the next sprint.
+Agile advises to prioritize these issues according to the impact and effort required and fix them in the next sprint.
 But it typically does not inspire you enough to eliminate or minimize this backlog.
-So, usually, the graph rises with more issues reported than fixed with testers putting all their efforts to identify the bugs while developers spending only a fraction of their time in fixing those bugs.
+So, usually, the graph rises with more issues reported than fixed with testers putting all their efforts into identifying the bugs while developers spend only a fraction of their time fixing those bugs.

-Although none of the agile methods explicate the techniques to deal with this but fortunately they allow you to incorporate certain practices to keep it under control.
+Although none of the agile methods explicate the techniques to deal with this, fortunately they allow you to incorporate certain practices to keep it under control.

 The top strategy for damage control of this ever-spreading tumor is to revise your definition of “Done”.
 If you make your acceptance criteria stricter by including the level of stability for every PBI, you can push your developers to inject a lesser number of bugs and build it more mindfully.

 The test scripts have been handed over to the development team for execution before delivering the build to QA for testing.
 But your automation scripts have to be immaculate to make this strategy work.
-It adds another layer of verification to make sure that there are no significant regression issues.
-Our testers have the leverage of focusing on their bugs verification and testing new work done by the developers.
+It adds another layer of verification to ensure that there are no significant regression issues.
+Our testers have the leverage to focus on their bug verification and testing new work done by the developers.

 Another way to deal with this issue is to dedicate some sprints/iterations for bug fixing.
-Some agile practitioners consider it as an anti-pattern for Agile but I am the follower of James Waletzky’s belief in this regard.
-He clarifies this myth in his article on MSDN i.e. “Motley says: ‘Bug fix sprints are a Scrum anti-pattern’”.
+Some agile practitioners consider it an anti-pattern for Agile but I am a follower of James Waletzky’s belief in this regard.
+He clarifies this myth in his article on MSDN i.e. “Motley says: ‘Bug fix sprints are a Scrum anti-pattern.”

 I personally recommend to spend 1-2 sprints/iterations after a certain period of time to clear out this debt before you move further, especially when you are closer to the market releases.
 Figure 5 shows how to deal with the technical debt